NazarWild/-uamp/README.md

 	- previous - to play the previous song in the Queue

 - control sound volume
-- control bass volume (bass booster)
 - autoplay the next song in the Queue
 - create/read/update and delete personal playlists
-- import/export playlists in at least one standard playlist format e.g.m3u
 - add and remove songs from the Queue
 - loop (repeat) a single song or Queue
 - shuffle songs listed in the Queue
 - sort songs listed in the Queue by title, genre, etc.
-- edit songs album art using pictures on the computer
 - save its state.
 The program restores all data after an app restart.
 - support displaying/editing of the audio tags listed below for all supported audio formats: